eclipse-biscuit/biscuit/SPECIFICATIONS.md

 - the binary representation of the ASCII string "\0NEXTKEY\0"
 - `pk_n+2`: the next public key
 - if `external_sig_n+1` is present:
-  - the binary representation of the ASCII string "\0EXTERNAL\0"
+  - the binary representation of the ASCII string "\0EXTERNALSIG\0"
   - `external_sig_n+1`: the optional external signature of the block

 the signed payload format for external signatures, thereafter referred as "external signature payload v1", i the concatenation of:
+- the binary representation of the ASCII string "\0EXTERNAL\0"
 - the binary representation of the ASCII string "\0VERSION\0"
 - the little endian representation of the version of the signature payload format
 - the binary representation of the ASCII string "\0PAYLOAD\0"